 Shy Pacheco Hamilton (left) and CCA student, Fall 2017

-Community Service Ritual . . . untended Ancestors remain members of beloved community . . .
+Community Service Ritual . . . may all good Ancestors rest in beloved community . . .

 Ile Orunmila Oshun has been carrying out the Cemetery Sweeping Ritual since the 1980’s as an annual community service project.
 Each year in the fall season Ile Elders, members, students and friends visit Chapel of the Chimes Cemetery in Oakland.
 The ritual involves cleaning, sweeping and feeding the untended graves of ancestors who reside there, prayers and songs celebrating the Ancestors and Orisha Oya.

 In 2016-2018, Ile member Shy Pacheco Hamilton and students from her class Conjure! (at California College of Art-CCA located near the cemetery) have performed the ritual with Iya Sangobemi.
 Conjure! is a studio art class in the Diversity Studies program that engages African and African Diaspora art, history, culture and spirituality.